lccortez/learning-library/oracle-integration-library/core-compentencies/insight/create-a-model/create-a-model.md

 ## Summary
 Great job adding your Indicator.<br />

-On the next Lab you will use an Integration Mapping to your Draft Model. <br />
+On the next Lab you will modify your Draft Model. <br />

 You may now [proceed to the next lab](#next).